mcldev/djangocms-charts/README.md

 Options are set in JavaScript using the settings provided by ChartJS - Use this documentation: https://www.chartjs.org/docs/latest/

-The order of options are:
+The Options are assigned in ascending order of priority as:
 - `Chart.defaults.global.<option>` - see GlobalOptionsGroup in Admin
 - `chart.options.<option>` - see ChartOptions Group selectable for each chart
+- `chart.options.<option>` - see ChartSpecificOptions assigned to each chart individually
 - `dataset.<option>` - see DatasetOptionsGroup selectable for each dataset
+- `dataset.<option>` - see DatasetSpecificOptions assigned to each dataset individually
 - `chart.options.scales.<axes>.<option>` - see AxisOptionsGroup selectable for each axis

-## Option Input Types
+### Option Input Types
 https://www.chartjs.org/docs/latest/general/options.html

 ChartJS accepts various input option formats, some can be scripted, functions, numbers, or text.